 ii Transactional issues

 In terms of strategic collaborations, Singapore provides diverse partnership opportunities with its public sector research institutes, leading pharmaceutical and biotechnology companies based in Singapore, clinical research units in hospitals, and international research organisations.
 Companies can also collaborate with scientists in Singapore's public sector institutes to work on developing new medical technology innovations and applications.
 In addition, the government provides funding in the life sciences industry: for example, S$4 billion was pledged to further health and biomedical sciences research under the Research, Innovation and Enterprise 2020 plan.139 In the Research, Innovation and Enterprise 2025 plan, the government will build on this existing health and biomedical science capabilities through the human health and potential domain, incorporating a new emphasis on furthering human potential.140

-The current PHMCA is to be replaced with a new Healthcare Services Act (HCSA),156 which will broaden the scope of regulatory coverage from the present hospitals, medical clinics and other healthcare institutions, to include allied health and non-physician healthcare, traditional medicine and complementary and alternative medicine.
+The current PHMCA is to be replaced with a the upcoming HCSA,149 which will broaden the scope of regulatory coverage from the present hospitals, medical clinics and other healthcare institutions, to include allied health and non-physician healthcare, traditional medicine and complementary and alternative medicine.
 A new risk-based regulatory approach is expected be adopted whereby licences, which were previously premise-based, are now to be issued based on the types of services provided, such as hospital services and long-term residential care services, among others.
 Better safeguards for patient safety and welfare will also be implemented.
-The MOH will be empowered to directly 'step-in' or appoint a 'step-in' operator to take over a residential healthcare entity licensee that is in serious financial trouble, not complying with the provisions of the HCSA, or is otherwise carrying on its operations in a manner that is detrimental to the interests of patients or customers.157
+The MOH will be empowered to directly 'step-in' or appoint a 'step-in' operator to take over a residential healthcare entity licensee that is in serious financial trouble, not complying with the provisions of the HCSA, or is otherwise carrying on its operations in a manner that is detrimental to the interests of patients or customers.150

 The Bill for the HCSA was passed in Parliament on 6 January 2020, with implementation to be carried out in three phases from early 2021 to end 2022.
 Due to the pandemic, the phased implementation has been delayed and is anticipated to take place from early 2022 to end 2023.
 The first phase will bring PHMCA laboratory licensees under the Bill's regulatory regime, while the second phase will involve medical clinics and other ambulatory care services, as well as ambulance services.
 In the third phase, hospital and long-term care services, as well as other new licensable services will be regulated by the Bill.

-1 Melanie Ho and Chang Man Phing are partners at WongPartnership LLP.
+1 Melanie Ho and Alvin Lim are partners at WongPartnership LLP.

 2 A body established under the Health Sciences Authority Act (Chapter 122C).